 Many people seem to be put off by Royal Mail's warnings.
 According to the company's own figures roughly half of all households who request an opt-out form never return it (see page 23 of Direct marketing material waste prevention, published by Royal Mail and the Direct Marketing Association in 2009).

-important information” is delivered via this scheme.
-The 'Swine Flu' leaflet is the only example I can think of - and that leaflet was produced more than four years ago.
+important information is delivered via this scheme.
+The 'Swine Flu' leaflet is the only example I can think of – and that leaflet was produced more than five years ago.

 It's not proper science; it only shows the stuff that's coming through my letter box (and Norwich isn't necessary representative for the rest of the UK).
 But, at least it gives you an idea of what unaddressed mail items Royal Mail distributes.
 And, it does suggest that Royal Mail distributes very few non-commercial leaflets indeed.
 I get the odd magazine published by my local Council ('Your Norfolk'), and that's about it.
 If you enjoy reading such

-self-congratulatory propaganda publications, and if your Council's magazine happens to be distributed by Royal Mail, you'll have to consider if not getting the magazine through the door weighs up against not receiving all those leaflets from Domino Pizzas, Virgin Media, Farmfoods and the like.
+self-congratulatory propaganda publications, and if your Council's magazine happens to be distributed by Royal Mail, you'll have to consider if not getting the magazine through the door weighs up against not receiving all those other leaflets.

 As Royal Mail doesn't in fact verify anything you can simply download the opt-out form; complete it; and send it to Royal Mail.
 They'll have no way of knowing whether or not you first requested the form.